 About the artist

-Francisca was born in Chile, where she trained and worked as a graphic designer.
-In 2001 she moved to London to study for an MA at Central Saint Martins, where she has continued to live and work, exhibiting frequently.
-Her work is collected internationally by private clients and features in public collections including the National Art Library at the Victoria & Albert Museum, Tate Gallery and the British Library.
+Francisca Prieto was born in Chile where she trained and worked as a graphic designer, and moved to London in 2001 to study for an MA at Central Saint Martins, where she continues to live and work.

 Her work is exhibited in the UK and internationally, including a solo show at Museo Nacional de Bellas Artes (Museum of Fine Arts) in Chile (2019), the Venice Biennale (2017) and at international art fairs such as Parc Peru (2019) and Pinta London (2013,2012).